cjdbarlow/Part-One/pulmonary_circulation.md

 $$ Vascular \ Resistance = {P_{In} - P_{Out} \over Flow }$$

  * Pulmonary vascular resistance is ~1/10<sup>th</sup> that of the systemic circulation
-   * This is because the pressure drop across the pulmonary circulation is  10mmHg (MPAP - RAP), ~1/10<sup>th</sup> that of the systemic circulation, and flow is the same
+   * This is because the pressure drop across the pulmonary circulation is  10mmHg (MPAP - LAP), ~1/10<sup>th</sup> that of the systemic circulation, and flow is the same

 Determinants of pulmonary vascular resistance are:
 * **Pulmonary Artery Pressure**